-Of course, Australian accountants are also familiar with crunching numbers back and forth after witnessing the mixed fortunes of clients, some buffeted by COVID-19 and others buoyed.
+Of course, Australian accountants are also familiar with crunching numbers after witnessing the mixed fortunes of clients, some buffeted by COVID-19 and others buoyed.

 Frey’s client base, which includes retirees with self-managed super funds (SMSFs), construction firms, and small manufacturers, has certainly experienced mixed fortunes.

-“A lot of older clients rely on dividends from shares, which haven’t been coming through, while those in the building trade were doing okay until the second lockdown,” Frey says.
+“A lot of older clients rely on dividends from shares, which haven’t been coming through, while those in the building trade were doing OK until the second lockdown,” Frey says.

 “Other clients, especially those with online businesses, have seen very little impact.”

-Smith’s firm is currently assisting a trucking company with A$8 million in loans on equipment to work out how to repay the debt now bank deferrals are coming to an end, but it has no sure-fire cash flow.
+Smith’s firm is currently helping a trucking company with $8 million in loans on equipment to work out how to repay the debt now bank deferrals are coming to an end, but it has no sure-fire cash flow.